Biswanath Chariali: History

 Biswanath has a very important historical significance.
-It formed the borders between Kamata kingdom and Chutiya kingdom, and later between Koch kingdom and Ahom kingdom.
-Ruins of fort like Pratapgarh, Buroi, etc. still exist which were built by Chutia kings.
+The river Bharali located west of Biswanarh formed the borders between Baro Bhuyans territories and Chutiya kingdom, and later between Koch kingdom and Ahom kingdom.
+Ruins of fort like Pratappura, Buroi, etc. still exist which were built by Chutia kings.

 Demographics

 As of 2011 India census, Biswanath Chariali had a population of 19,145.
 Males constitute 51% of the population and females 49%.
 As per 2001 census, Biswanath Chariali has an average literacy rate of 80%, higher than the national average of 59.5%; with male literacy of 85% and female literacy of 75%.
 9% of the population is under 6 years of age.

 Language

 Assamese is the most spoken language at 9,491 speakers, followed by Bengali at 5,162 people and Hindi at 3,434.